samarinm/pythonCC/README.md

 # Python Crash Course

-Find here the course material for the Python Crash Course (24th and 25th February, 3rd and 4th March 2025) offered in the Transferable Skills programme ([course description](https://fortbildung.unibas.ch/courses/organizer/scientific-tools/python-crash-course-for-beginners-300499)) of the University of Basel.
+Find here the course material for the Python Crash Course (22ne, 23rd, 29th, and 30th September 2025) offered in the Transferable Skills programme ([course description](https://fortbildung.unibas.ch/courses/organizer/scientific-tools/python-crash-course-for-beginners-301349)) of the University of Basel.

 Do you want to immediately dive into the course material?
 Check out [Renku lab](https://renkulab.io/v2/projects/samarinm/python-crash-course) and click "Launch" to run the notebooks without any installation!